salockhart/salockhart.github.io/_presentations/microfrontends-and-module-federation.md

 Notes:

-- The easiest way to illustrate this is in the build artifacts.
+- Let's start by taking a look at the result of our build.
 - On the left hand side, we have a standard CRA output.
   - (next)
   - We've got our main bundle with _everything_ in it